SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 }
 ```

 In above example, `switch_cap_handle` is defined ahead with Switch Capability.
-According to [documentation](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference#switch), "switch" Attribute of Switch Capability has STRING type enum values("off", "on").
+According to the [documentation](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference#switch), the "switch" Attribute of the Switch Capability has enum STRING values ("off", "on").
 So it sets value type with STRING and string value with "on". "switch" Attribute doesn't have any Unit and Data options, so set NULL for both parameters.
 After creating Attribute data, it sends data to cloud using `st_cap_send_attr()` and free the data memory.

 ### Creating Capability Attribute data